 Cooking chicken breast isn’t terribly difficult to do, yet some people have difficulty creating a tender, juicy cooked chicken.
 Following a few simple do’s and don’ts will make cooking chicken breast properly incredibly easy.
-This post is sponsored by LinkVehicle and its Client.
+Disclosure: This post is sponsored by LinkVehicle and its Client.

 Chicken soup, chicken chili, chicken stew, grilled chicken, fried chicken, and chicken salad!
 Chicken made just about any way can be pretty darn tasty.
 It is versatile and has been known to be a fine substitute for almost every other type of meat.